 We created the African Fashion Fund, AFF to among other things empower female fashion designers from Africa and its diaspora to succeed in the global fashion industry and market.
 We are doing this by providing designers with educational opportunities in partnership with established players in the fashion industry, the Africa Fashion Fund supports African designers’ professional success.
 We have presented a detailed description of what has been done through the AFF, to give a clear picture of what we have done.

-Philanthropy and given back in Africa, seem to an exclusive reserve of the supper rich, but you are notable for your philanthropic strides in the continent.
+Philanthropy and giving back in Africa, seem to an exclusive reserve of the super-rich, but you are notable for your philanthropic strides in the continent.
 What is your view on Philanthropy in the continent?